openstack/cinder/doc/source/contributor/contributing.rst

 ~~~~~~~~~~~~~

 IRC
     We use IRC *a lot*.
 You will, too.
-You can find infomation about what
+You can find information about what
     IRC network OpenStack uses for communication (and tips for using IRC)
     in the `Setup IRC
     <https://docs.openstack.org/contributors/common/irc.html>`_